bnclabs/gson/README.md

 * CBOR Types `null`, `true`, `false`, `float32`, `float64`, `integer`,
   `string`, `[]byte` (aka binary), `array`, `object` can be collated.
+* All number are collated as float.
+* If config.nk is FloatNumber, all numbers are interpreted as float64 and collated as float64.
+* If config.nk is SmartNumber, all JSON numbers are collated as arbitrary sized floating point numbers.
+* Array-length (if configured) and property-length (if configured) are collated as integer.
 * Indefinite-length encoding for text and binary are not supported.
 * LengthPrefix and Stream encoding for array and maps are supported.

 **Collate to CBOR**

 * `Missing`, `null`, `true`, `false`, `floating-point`, `small-decimal`, `integer`, `string`, `[]byte` (aka binary), `array`, `object` types from its collated from can be converted back to CBOR.
+* Since all numbers are collated as float, it is converted back to text representation of float, in format: [+-]x.<mantissa>e[+-]<exp>.
+* If config.nk is FloatNumber, all number are encoded as CBOR-float64.
+* If config.nk is SmartNumber, all numbers whose exponent is >= 15 is encoded as uint64 (if number is positive), or int64 (if number is negative).
+  Others are encoded as CBOR-float64.

+**Collate to JSON**

+* Since all numbers are collated as float, it is converted back to text representation of float, in format: [+-]x.<mantissa>e[+-]<exp>.
+* If config.nk is FloatNumber, all number are encoded as JSON-float64.
+* If config.nk is SmartNumber, all numers whose exponent is >= 15 is encoded as uint64 (if number is positive), or int64 (if number is negative).
+  Others are encoded as JSON-float64.

+**Collate to Value**

+* Since all numbers are collated as float, it is converted back to text representation of float, in format: [+-]x.<mantissa>e[+-]<exp>.
+* If config.nk is FloatNumber, all number are encoded as JSON-float64.
+* If config.nk is SmartNumber, all numers whose exponent is >= 15 is encoded as uint64 (if number is positive), or int64 (if number is negative).
+  Others are treated as float64.

 Articles
 --------